pankajsbisht143/assignment/README.md

 This command builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 <h2>Features</h2> <br/>
-React: A JavaScript library for building user interfaces.<br/>
-Redux: State management library for managing application state.<br/>
-HTML, CSS, JavaScript: Core web technologies for building the frontend.<br/>
+1. **User Interface with React:**
+   - Employs React, a powerful JavaScript library, to create a dynamic and interactive user interface.

+2. **State Management with Redux:**
+   - Utilizes Redux for effective state management, ensuring a centralized and predictable data flow in the application.

+3. **Web Technologies Stack:**
+   - Leverages HTML, CSS, and JavaScript, the foundational technologies of the web, to build a robust and responsive frontend.

+4. **Modular and Accessible UI Components:**
-Chakra-UI: A simple, modular, and accessible component library for React.<br/>
+   - Integrates Chakra-UI, a modular and accessible component library for React, to facilitate the development of stylish and user-friendly interfaces.

-Chart.js: Simple yet flexible JavaScript charting library for designers and developers.<br/>
-Tables: Included tables for displaying structured data.<br/>
+5. **Interactive Data Visualization with Chart.js:**
+   - Incorporates Chart.js, a versatile JavaScript charting library, to create visually appealing and interactive charts for data representation.

+6. **Structured Data Display through Tables:**
+   - Implements tables for presenting structured data in a clear and organized manner, enhancing the user experience with well-organized information.
 <br/><br/>

 <h2>Some Screenshots of the website-</h2>